contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 ## 18.4 Ordinances for Minor Children

 A minor child may be blessed, baptized, confirmed, ordained to a priesthood office, or set apart to a calling only with the consent of (1) parents who have a legal right to participate in the decision or (2) legal guardians.
-For questions about the legal rights of noncustodial parents, the bishop or stake president seeks legal advice from the Church’s Office of General Counsel or from the area office (see [38.8.24]).
+For questions about the legal rights of noncustodial parents, the bishop or stake president seeks legal advice from the Church’s Office of General Counsel or from the area office (see [38.8.22]).

-For guidelines about baptizing and confirming minor children, see [38.2.3.6].
+For guidelines about baptizing and confirming minor children, see [38.2.8.2].

 ## 18.5 Ordinances Performed for and by Persons Who Have Disabilities

-See [38.2.1.8] and [38.2.1.9].
+See [38.2.4] and [38.2.5].

 ## 18.6 Naming and Blessing Children

 “Every member of the church of Christ having children is to bring them unto the elders before the church, who are to lay their hands upon them in the name of Jesus Christ, and bless them in his name” ([Doctrine and Covenants 20:70]).

 Children are typically named and blessed during fast and testimony meeting in the ward where their parents reside.
+This is true regardless of whether the child’s parents are married.
 If the parents do not reside together, the ordinance is usually performed in the ward where the child will primarily live.

-Exceptions to the typical place of the child’s blessing must be approved by the bishop.
-Possible exceptions include blessings not on fast Sunday, especially in wards with many new babies; blessings in another ward where the child’s grandparents or many family members live; and blessings in the home.
+Exceptions to the typical time and place of a child’s blessing must be approved by the bishop.
+Possible exceptions include blessings not on fast Sunday, especially in wards with many new babies, and blessings in another ward where the child’s grandparents or many family members live.
+The bishop may also authorize Melchizedek Priesthood holders to bless the child in the home.
+A member of the bishopric presides.

+For information about naming and blessing children in special circumstances, see [38.2.7].

 ### 18.6.1 Who Gives the Blessing